cross-solution/YawikDocs/source/installation.rst

   email=

 Ensure that the database defaults comply with your local settings.
+By default YAWIK assumes to connect to a local mongodb without authentication.

 The webserver only needs read access to the ``YAWIK/`` and write access to the ``YAWIK/log`` and ``YAWIK/cache`` directory.